Storytelling: A powerful wellness tool

 Social connectedness

 The complex effects that stories have on us at both a conscious and unconscious level can be illustrated by the various parts of the brain that activate when we listen to a story.
-These regions are not necessarily those that are traditionally considered to be part of the brain's 'language network' (20).
-This indicates that there is much more going on in our mind than surface level processing.
+These regions are not necessarily those that are traditionally considered to be part of the brain's 'language network' (20), indicating that there is more going on in our mind than surface level processing.
 These areas of activation span early auditory centres and linguistic areas, as well as regions responsible for higher level cognition in the frontal and parietal cortices (8).

 From a neurochemical perspective, various storytelling techniques have been linked to increases in oxytocin levels (5,19).
 Oxytocin is often referred to as our primary 'social bonding' hormone which may go some way to explain the social benefits previously outlined.

 I have been banging the drum of the importance of boredom for good wellbeing for a long time now.
-It's really only during times of what we term 'boredom' when our brain can adequately problem solve, be truly curious and find peace.
-Unfortunately, our modern western lifestyles have actually created environments that not only disallow this, but, though evolving technology, they are aimed at active avoidance of boredom!
-This type of lifestyle goes a long way to explain the increasing stress, anxiety, sense of constant alertness and feeling of being 'wired' that many of us now suffer through on a daily basis.
+It's really only during times of what we term 'boredom' that our brain can adequately problem solve, be truly curious and find peace.
+Unfortunately, we now live in modern environments that not only disallow this, but, though evolving technology, are aimed at active avoidance of boredom.
+This type of lifestyle goes a long way to explain the increasing stress, anxiety and sense of constant alertness that many of us now suffer through on a daily basis.
 How does this relate to sharing stories?
 Well, sleep is not the only time our brain rests - wakeful cognitive rest is also vital.
 Those same brain regions that activate when we are listening to a story actually overlap with those corresponding to our default cognitive 'resting state' during unconstrained times in which our mind can wander (i.e. in the absence of rapid-fire stimulation) (20).
 This relationship is just another reason to preference organic, 'real life' connection over social media scrolling that does not support meaningful engagement with narratives (read more about this here).

-What is exceptionally interesting about all this is that these brain activation patterns are stable across different languages, and are shared between both the speaker and listener (8).
-This highlights how truly magical the act of story swapping is, indicating a level of shared understanding and interpretation that we may not fully understand (don't worry - I'm not about to get all Jungian on you!)
-This may sound a bit like psychobabble, but the practical implications for social wellness here are very tangible.
+These brain activation patterns are stable across different languages, and are shared between both the speaker and listener (8).
+This highlights how magical the act of story swapping is, indicating a level of shared understanding and interpretation that we may not fully understand.
+The practical implications for social wellness here are very tangible.
 For instance, brain scan studies indicate that the stronger the neural alignment between the brains of the story teller and listener, the better the communication (8).

 'Words are free, she used to say, and she appropriated them; they were all hers.'